fitzdeblitz/hotwater/README.md

 # hotwater
-a project to bring hotwater to the masses
+a project to bring hotwater to the grubby masses